-Mobility means different things to everyone.
+Mobility means different things to different people.

-For those living with MS, it is important to recognize what symptoms may affect their mobility, and to know that treatment options exist.
+For those living with MS, it is important to recognize what symptoms may affect their mobility and to know that treatment options exist.

-For a more in-depth look at MS and mobility CLICK HERE
+For a more in-depth look at MS and mobility CLICK HERE.

 - Lying knee bend